strikerlg/Tournament-Manager/README.md

 * Add testDummy factories for the model classes. -> DOING ...
     * Add factories for the User model. -> DONE
     * Add factories for the Player model. -> DONE
-    * Add factories for the Administrator model.
+    * Add factories for the Administrator model. -> DONE
     * Add factories for the Game model.
     * Add factories for the Tournament model.
     * Add factories for the Match model.